-For years I had been booking my accommodation strictly via hostel websites (directly via links I found on Google maps and via the portals hostelbookers, hostelworld and Hostelling International’s own hihostels.com).
-Then, last summer I was approached by Booking.com to write on my German site about their new campaign.
+For years, I had been booking my accommodation strictly via hostel websites (directly via links I found on Google maps and via the portals hostelbookers, hostelworld, and Hostelling International’s own hihostels.com).
+Then, I was approached by Booking.com to write about their new campaign.
 Not wanting to advertise something I didn’t know I decided to test-drive the platform.

-Here are ten things I have learned in the past 8 months and you might not have known about Booking.com*:
+Here are ten things that I have learned along the way and you might not have known about Booking.com*:

 Booking.com is one of the few providers that lets me actually see all necessary information at once, in the results list.
 If I search a place for 1 person for 5 nights I get the full price I have to pay displayed and can sort/filter by that full price.
 There is no need to check whether it’s actually the price for a double divided by two (hello, Hostelworld!) or the price per room but just for 1 night (hello, trivago!).

 The overview also shows me cancellation conditions and included freebies such as breakfast or WiFi.
 After that, I can sort by different criteria (price, Booking.com featured, distance to the city center,…), filter results (price, stars, user rating, part of town,…) and save favorites in different folders to easily find them again later.

 All reviews and ratings on the site have been left by people who booked the accommodation via the site.
 And because they are following up quite rigorously there is plenty of feedback, both positive and negative, which makes it a breeze to find the kind of accommodation I want.

 4. Free city guides with offline map

 Ok, this is not Booking.com’s strong point as the suggested sights in the guides are so basic, any Google search would reveal them.
 However, there are tips by locals (solicited from platform users) and, if you use the app, detailed offline maps which allow for GPS localization.